spoonai

 40 Billion Events, One Language

-Every transfer, payment, currency exchange, investment, and subscription from 25 million users over several years -- treated as a single massive corpus.
+Every transfer, payment, currency exchange, investment, and subscription from 25 million users across 111 countries, over several years, treated as a single massive corpus.
 The way GPT reads internet text, PRAGMA reads the flow of money.

 All three share the same pre-trained weights and are fine-tuned per task.
 It's the "one base model, many applications" strategy that works so well in NLP, transplanted into finance.